 There are many theories about the origins of the area's name, Roppongi, which translates as "six trees."
 Some say that the name comes the fact that there used to be six old pine trees here.

 The rebirth of Roppongi

 The area wasn't heavily populated until after the Meiji Restoration.
-In 1890, the Imperial Japanese Army was relocated to a site near Roppongi, which led to a burgeoning nightlife thanks to the influx of soldiers to the area.
 Like most of Tokyo , Roppongi was destroyed and rebuilt after the Great Kanto Earthquake in 1923 and again after World War II, and it was after the war that Roppongi started to take on its current shape.